 About the course

-This course requires approximately 50 hours of study to be completed in 12 months from the purchase date (enrollment validity).
-You have a maximum of 100 login hours to complete the course study.
-After the enrollment validity expires, or the 100 login hours are consumed, you will not have access to the course content and will not be able to take the exam.
+This course requires approximately 45 hours of study to be completed in 12 months from the purchase date (enrollment validity).
+After the enrollment validity expires, the users will not have access to the course content and will not be able to take the exam.
 Student performance will be based on an examination.
-Recommended learning environment with desktop computer.

 Table of contents